 How to Choose the Best Survival Bow

-During World War II, several intact bows were found in the peat bogs of northern Europe that were more than 11,000 years old.
 Bows have been the go-to tool for survival throughout human history.
-A good bow can do the same for you as long as you know how to choose the best survival bow for your needs.
+A good bow can help you to survive as long you know how to choose the best survival bow for your needs.

 How to Determine Draw Length